niemiville/work-hours-tracker/ideas.md

 - **Project categorization** - Add parent projects/categories for organizing related tasks
 - Task search feture to stats view.
 - Make sure updated column is used in database
+- Plus/minus hours for the users.
+- Daily hours target for user.

 ---